Kernel Truncated Regression Representation for Robust Subspace Clustering

-Due to the assumption on linear reconstruction, those methods failed to achieve nonlinear subspaces clustering.
-To address this challenging issue, some recent works have been proposed~\cite{Patel2014,Xiao2015}, however, the methods have the following two disadvantages: 1) the methods are computationally inefficient since they involve solving $\ell_1$- or nuclear-norm minimization problem; 2) Like SSC and LRR, the methods need the prior on the errors existed in the data sets to get the correct mathematical formulation.
-If the prior is inconsistent with the real situation, the methods could achieve inferior performance.
-To solve these issues, we propose a nonlinear subspace clustering method which is complementary to existing approaches.
-Noticed that, Peng at al. recently proposed to achieve nonlinearity with deep structures \cite{Peng2016:Deep_full,Peng2017:Cascade_full}, which are first works to leverage deep learning and subspace clustering.
-However, this has been beyond of the scope of this paper.
+Due to the assumption of linear reconstruction, those methods failed to achieve nonlinear subspaces clustering.
+To address this challenging issue, some research have conducted few attempts~\cite{patel2014kernel, Xiao2015}.
+However, these methods are computationally inefficient since they need to solve $\ell_1$- or nuclear-norm minimisation problems.
+Some deep learning-based methods~\cite{zhou2018deep,Ji2017deep,peng2018stru} are also developed to learn nonlinear relationships.
+They usually need a large amount of data available to explore the nonlinear relationships of the data and cost a lot on computational resources.
+To address these issues, we propose a new nonlinear subspace clustering method by integrating the kernel technique into linear representation.